gax1985/NSCC/NSCC/Network Security/Oct. 11th - Network Security.md

 it will ask :

->DO you want to save them to startup config?
+>Do you want to save them to startup config?

 Why does it ask? we can have multiple configuration files.
-If we have a switch that we are testing (hypothically to a building on Barrington), we copy to a backup file :
+If we have a switch that we are testing (hypnotically to a building on Barrington), we copy to a backup file :

 >copy barrington run --> copies to the run config (bootup config)
 >copy run config  -------> copies the bootup config to current config